NTU-FSM/ACMaimeng-cheat-sheet/README.md

 K	firstKey()
 Returns the first (lowest) key currently in this map.
 V	get(Object key)
-Returns the value to which the specified key is mapped, or null if this map contains no mapping for the key.
+Returns the value to which the specified key is mapped
+    or null if this map contains no mapping for the key.
 Set<K>	keySet()
 Returns a Set view of the keys contained in this map.
 K	lastKey()